willemjanvdun/OCA_notes/notes.md

 # Notes OCA
-Some notes I made when preparing for the 1Z0‑808 (OCA8 Exam).Feel free to edit this file by creating a Pull Request.
+Some notes I made when preparing for the 1Z0‑808 (OCA8 Exam).

 ## Java Basics
 - Java allows a class to implement multiple interfaces.
 In this way, Java supports multiple inheritance of types.